guanzo/suggestion-box-react/README.md

 * Customizable posting rules

-The extension can be found on my Twitch channel: [twitch.tv/guanzo](https://www.twitch.tv/guanzo) (scroll down below the video)
+The extension can be viewed on my Twitch channel: [twitch.tv/guanzo](https://www.twitch.tv/guanzo) (scroll down below the video)

 You can also find it on the Twitch extensions list.